 The Library Company is open free of charge, Monday through Friday, 9 a.m. to 4:45 p.m.
 Individuals may consult the materials in its collections for research projects.

 Researchers can work in the Library Company’s William H. Scheide Reading Room without an appointment.

-Researchers wishing to work with our graphic collections, however, are requested to contact the Print Department to schedule an appointment in its separate reading room.
+Researchers wishing to work with graphic materials, however, are requested to contact the Print Department to schedule an appointment in its separate reading room.

-In addition to working with the thousands of readers, who visit the Library annually, our staff handles reference queries via phone and email.
+In addition to working with the thousands of researchers who visit the Library annually, the staff handles reference queries via phone and email.

-Readers are encouraged to contact our staff for more information regarding our collections, policies, and procedures.
+Please contact the staff for more information regarding the Library Company’s collections, policies, and procedures.

 For Reference Services

 All researchers must fill out a registration form and present photo identification before using material in the Library Company’s collections.
 Coat racks and lockers are located in the lobby for storage of personal belongings, because no coats or bags are permitted in the reading rooms.
 The Library will provide readers with necessary research tools, including pencils, scrap paper, magnifying glasses, and book supports; the use of pen is prohibited.
 Researchers must follow all policies and procedures regarding the handling of rare materials.

 The Library Company is a non-circulating, closed stack library which houses over a million rare books, pamphlets, broadsides, prints, photographs, periodicals, and newspapers.
 In the Scheide Reading Room, researchers request printed material by filling out call slips.
 Please contact the Print Department directly for an appointment to work with graphic material in their care.
 Information on the Library Company’s holdings and access to online catalogs can be found here.

 Wireless internet service is available to registered researchers in the reading rooms.
 Researchers are permitted to use their own laptop computers.
 Computer terminals are also stationed in the reading rooms, where researchers can access the online catalogs and electronic databases.